 1- Pests and diseases.

-Bees are exposed to a great variety of pests such as Varroa destructor, Nosema ceranae, and viruses that are overwhelming their immunity aptitudes.
+Bees are exposed to a great variety of pests such as Varroa destructor, Nosema ceranae, and viruses that are overwhelming their immune system.

 2- Lack of forage and appropriate nutrition.

-Increased monocultures and effects of climate change are reshaping nature as we know it, leaving a poor variety of nutrient for honey bees to consume and thrive.
+Increased monocultures and effects of climate change are reshaping nature as we know it, leaving a poor variety of nutrients for honey bees to consume and thrive.

 The indiscriminate use of pesticides is killing bees around the world.